jliszka/jliszka.github.com/_posts/2013-10-24-exact-numeric-nth-derivatives.md

 ### Implementing dual numbers

 One interesting way to implement dual numbers is with matrices.
-The number {%m%}a + bd{%em%} can be encoded as
+The number {%m%}a + b\e{%em%} can be encoded as

 {% math %}
 \begin{pmatrix}